mikedatsik/tk-fusion/README.md

 * [tk-multi-breakdown](#tk-multi-breakdown)
 * [tk-multi-setframerange](#tk-multi-setframerange) ( see notes below as this is a fork from the original shotgun repository to allow having hooks per engine, as the original one has support only for certain applications)

-(I've also included a hook that allows to take a thumbnail of the current canvas from Natron, useful for configuring tk-multi-snapshot for example.)
+(I've also included a hook that allows to take a thumbnail of the current canvas from Fusion, useful for configuring tk-multi-snapshot for example.)

-**Note for developers:** It seems that when uploading/downloading data to shotgun from Natron, the python libraries included with Natron are not aware of the SSL certificates that normally would be used within shotgun toolkit.
+**Note for developers:** It seems that when uploading/downloading data to shotgun from Fusion, the python libraries included with Fusion are not aware of the SSL certificates that normally would be used within shotgun toolkit.
 This happens mainly when downloading thumbnails for tk-multi-breakdown tool, or uploading thumbnails when publishing with tk-multi-publish2.
 The engine now registers those certificates automatically so these operations do not fail.

 This engine has been tested in Windows using version 2.3.14.